rossedward-arch/ml-generative-energy-design/docs/phd_proposal.md

 ## Conclusion

-This research bridges cutting-edge AI with climate-adapted design, enabling transparent, high-performance buildings aligned with Scotland’s net-zero goals.
-By integrating reinforcement learning and explainability, it positions the University of Edinburgh at the forefront of sustainable, AI-driven innovation in the built environment.
+This research bridges cutting-edge artificial intelligence techniques with climate-adaptive building design, enabling the creation of transparent, resilient, and high-performance buildings aligned with Scotland’s ambitious net-zero carbon targets.
+By integrating reinforcement learning with explainable AI, the project advances both the technical and ethical dimensions of generative design, fostering trust and collaboration among architects, policymakers, and stakeholders.
+This work positions the University of Edinburgh at the forefront of sustainable AI-driven innovation within the built environment, contributing impactful tools and methodologies that can accelerate the transition to climate-resilient, low-carbon architecture.